Emilprivate/Esd.EDU/AAU-BSc-Software/Project-P4/README.md

 - Expansion of the testing suite to cover additional edge cases and scenarios.
 - Development of a graphical user interface (GUI) to improve user interaction with the compiler.
 - Integration of support for additional microcontroller platforms beyond Arduino.

-By leveraging the capabilities of ANTLR, Arduino CLI, and extensive testing, the TinyCell compiler aims to provide a robust and efficient tool for developers working with Arduino hardware.